dinhhuy258/sfm.nvim/README.md

 In addition to the above highlight values, the `sfm` plugin also uses the following highlight values:

 - `SFMNormal`, `SFMNormalNC`, `SFMEndOfBuffer`, `SFMCursorLine`, `SFMCursorLineNr`, `SFMLineNr`, `SFMWinSeparator`, `SFMStatusLine`, `SFMStatuslineNC`, `SFMSignColumn` these highlight values are used to link to the default Neovim highlight groups.

-## Extensions

-The `sfm` plugin allows users to extend its functionality by installing extensions.
-Extensions are independent plugins that can add new features or customize the behavior of the `sfm` plugin.

-The extensions must be written under `lua/sfm/extensions/` folder.

-### Available Extensions

-Here is a list of available extensions for the `sfm` plugin:

-- [sfm-fs](https://github.com/dinhhuy258/sfm-fs.nvim): Adds file system functionality (create, move, delete...) to the `sfm` plugin.
-- [sfm-bookmark](https://github.com/dinhhuy258/sfm-bookmark.nvim): Adds bookmarking functionality to the `sfm` plugin
-- [sfm-filter](https://github.com/dinhhuy258/sfm-filter.nvim): Allows users to filter entries in the `sfm` explorer tree
-- [sfm-git](https://github.com/dinhhuy258/sfm-git.nvim): Adds git icon support to the `sfm` plugin's file and folder explorer view, indicating the git status of the file or folder.
-- [sfm-telescope](https://github.com/dinhhuy258/sfm-telescope.nvim): Allows users to search for entries in the `sfm` explorer tree

 ## Customizations